line/armeria/site/src/sphinx/server-docservice.rst

                                        .enableUnframedRequests(true)
                                        .build());

-    // Add an Annotated HTTP service.
+    // Add an annotated HTTP service.
     sb.annotatedService("/service", new MyAnnotatedService());

     // Add a DocService which scans all Thrift and gRPC services added to the server.